jonhue/amp-html/README.md

-# Amphtml - Reliable and highly-performant Rails apps with AMP
+# Amphtml - Reliable and highly-performant apps with AMP

 The AMP Project for Rails.
 Make your Rails app consistently fast, beautiful and high-performing across devices and distribution platforms.